farmOS/farmOS/docs/guide/areas.md

 ### Zooming

-There are four ways to zoom in/out:
+There are three ways to zoom in/out:

 1. On touch screens, you can "pinch zoom" using two fingers.
 2. With a computer mouse, you can use the scroll wheel to zoom in/out.
 3. The plus (+) and minus (+) buttons in the top left of the map control zoom.
-4. There is a "Geolocate" button in the upper left (looks like a bullseye) that will automatically zoom in to your current location.
-On a computer this will use your IP address, and on a mobile device it will use your GPS.

 ### Geolocating

 A "Geolocate" button is available in the top left of the map.
 This will use your device's GPS (if available) and/or IP-based geolocation service to try to find your current location and center the map on that point.
+While geolocation is turned on, your position will automatically update as you move around.
+In addition to the point, a circle will also be displayed around the point with an accuracy radius to tell you how confident the geolocated position is.

 ### Address search